Joey Gallo Player Props: Twins vs. Orioles

 Joey Gallo At The Plate

-- Gallo is hitting .187 with eight doubles, a triple, 15 home runs and 31 walks.
+- Gallo has eight doubles, a triple, 15 home runs and 31 walks while hitting .184.

+- Gallo has reached base via a hit in 29 games this season (of 68 played), and had multiple hits in six of those games.

-- Gallo has an RBI in 16 of 67 games this season, with multiple RBI in six of them.
+- Gallo has had an RBI in 16 games this year (23.5%), including six multi-RBI outings (8.8%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.